Trading Forex with Futures

 Liquidity

-The other advertised advantage of the spot market is its much-advertised vast liquidity, $7.5 trillion per day.
+The other much-advertised advantage of the spot market is its vast liquidity, $7.5 trillion per day.
 However, let’s be realistic — how much liquidity do you really need?
-The average futures contract trades about 50-100 thousand contracts per day and total futures and options trading is on the order of 1 million contracts per day.
-Open interest, meaning positions not closed, in CME Forex futures was 2.8 million contracts on November 15, 2016.
+The average futures contract trades about 50-100 thousand contracts per day and the total futures and options trading is in the order of 1 million contracts per day.
+Open interest, meaning positions not closed, in CME Forex futures was 2.4 million contracts on April 19, 2024.
 In practice, the futures market offers sufficient liquidity for the average trader.

 Are You Really Trading with the Big Boys?
 Get Real